 The sky is deep grey, and I hear the steady beat of raindrops.
-The weather seems appropriate since I’m thinking about the symbolic rain I’m facing in my life.
+The weather seems appropriate since I’m thinking about the symbolic storm I’m facing in my life.
 My infertility has taught me many lessons, but most of all, I’ve learned what it means to have God’s umbrella in the storms of life.

 A friend recently said to me that she's praying for the rain to stop, and that I must be soaked to my undies already!
 I smiled at her comment.
 In a way, I understand just what she means.
 But in another way, I still feel dry even after all the rain.
 And that has been the biggest surprise of all.